On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Data collection}

-The quality of a STGT study depends on the quality of the data that is collected.
-Instead of following a sequential approach for data collection STGT follows iterative steps of data collection and analysis.
-Each iteration of data collection is immediately followed up by data analysis.
-After each iteration the richness of data and potential gaps are identified to motivate the next round of data collection and analysis~\citep[$\S7.1\P2$]{hoda_qualitative_2024}.
+Instead of following a sequential approach, STGT follows iterative steps of data collection and analysis.
+Data collection is immediately followed up by data analysis and after each iteration the richness of data and potential gaps are identified to motivate the next round of data collection and analysis~\citep[$\S7.1\P2$]{hoda_qualitative_2024}.

 \paragraph{Initial Sample} We start the iterative process of data collection and analysis by conducting two semi-structured interviews with software developers who we consider to be experts in the field of testing~\circled{5}.
 After collecting and analyzing this initial sample, we continue with the second iteration, interviewing three developers with less experience in testing and we refine the interview guide accordingly~\circled{12}.